Tax Tips for Foreclosures

 There are two basic ways that a lender can handle a foreclosure if the amount of the debt is more than the sale price of the house.
 It can cancel the remainder of the debt, or it can turn it into unsecured debt that you still owe.

 If the lender cancels the debt, you may have to report the forgiven amount to the Internal Revenue Service as income in the year it is canceled.
-Under the Mortgage Forgiveness Debt Relief Act, signed into law in 2007, you can exclude up to $2 million in forgiven debt if it directly relates to your principal residence.
-The act is effective for debt forgiven to December 31, 2013.
+Under the Mortgage Forgiveness Debt Relief Act, signed into law in 2007, you could exclude up to $2 million in forgiven debt if it directly relates to your principal residence.
+The act was effective for debt forgiven until December 31, 2020.
+This can also apply to debt that was discharged in 2021 provided that there was a written agreement entered into in 2020.

 If the canceled debt applies to a second home or business office, the act does not apply and you may have to include it in your taxable income for the year.